 Land Sale No. 8 is a three-lot redevelopment assembly located on the north side of West 4th Avenue, between Highbury Street and Wallace Street near Jericho Beach.
 The properties were improved with three wood frame apartment buildings containing 32 units.
 The purchaser was planning to redevelop the site in the short to medium term.
 The May 2005 trade at \$5,775,000 reflected a time-adjusted rate of \$259.47 per square foot buildable, at the maximum 1.45 FSR.
-This Point Grey location has high market values, represents a superior location, and has improvements that continue to contribute to value; the prime subject water setting will offset these to a greater or lesser extent.
-I regard this \$259 rate as a useful indicator for the subject.
+This Point Grey location has high market values, and represents a superior location, which the subject water setting mostly offsets, and the improvements likely continue to contribute value; I regard this \$259 rate as high for the subject.

 Land Sale No.9 pertains to an assembly of three properties totalling 37,496 square feet on the northwest corner of West 11th Avenue and Birch Street in the Fairview neighbourhood of Vancouver.
 At the time of the sale, the overall property was improved with a rental conversion dwelling and two low-rise apartment buildings.
 Polygon is proposing a 12-storey high-rise development with a maximum floor area of 54,369 square feet.
 The properties were assembled in August 2005 for \$11,973,002, which yields a time-adjusted rate of \$246.73 per square foot buildable at the maximum 1.45 FSR.
 The purchaser contemplates a high-rise development on the site, which will provide very good views to units on the upper floors.
 Along with the higher subject FSR, this phenomenon will offset, to a greater or lesser extent, the superior subject setting.
-I regard the \$246.73 per buildable square foot as a useful indicator for the subject.
+I regard the \$246.73 per buildable square foot as a high indicator for the subject.

 Pending Land Sale No.10 pertains to the December 2005 contract for a 17,250 net square feet property on the south side of West 8th Avenue, between Yew Street and Arbutus Street in the Kitsilano neighbourhood.
 At the time of the sale, the property was improved with a three-storey, wood frame apartment development constructed in 1966.
 The purchaser is proposing to demolish the existing improvements and construct 18 townhouses with a saleable area of 26,100 square feet and secured underground parking garage measuring 11,000 square feet.
 This proposed development reflects a floor space ratio of 1.51, based on the net site area of 17,250 square feet.
 The offer price was for \$5,700,000, showing adjusted rates of \$232.27 per square foot buildable and \$336,796 per proposed unit.
-After considering the settings of subject and comparable, the higher subject FSR and the prime subject waterfront setting, we regard the \$232.27 rate per square foot buildable as a slightly low indicator for the subject.
-The 1,450 square foot average unit size is similar to that of the subject; the \$336,796 per unit is a slightly low indicator, due to the subject waterfront setting.
+After considering the settings of subject and comparable and the higher subject FSR, we regard the \$232.27 rate per square foot buildable as a indicator for the subject; as the 1,450 square foot average unit size is slightly larger than that of the subject, the \$336,796 per unit is a high indicator